 I am frequently asked what prompted me to start the website GoDairyFree.org.
 Do I have a food allergic child?
 No. Am I lactose intolerance?
 Not that I know of.
 Here is my story…

 Within three days of going dairy-free my intestinal pains vanished and the emergency room visits came to a screeching halt.
 In fact, within a month, my cholesterol dumped 100 points.
 Of course, the adult that I am, I wanted MORE proof.
 My doctor ran a full food allergy blood test.
 Low and behold, I did have a “moderate” food allergy.
-It has been well over five years since I cut out dairy completely (lactose, casein, whey … you name it), and those problems have never returned.
+It has been many years since I cut out dairy completely (lactose, casein, whey … you name it), and those problems have never returned.

-I did quit cold turkey, but two things have really made the dairy-free journey difficult: my newfound addiction to cheese and ice cream, and society.
+I did quit cold turkey, but two things initially made the dairy-free journey difficult: my newfound addiction to cheese and ice cream, and society.
 Luckily, my addiction and cravings tamed within a couple of weeks, and completely subsided within a few months.
 In fact, I have re-discovered my inner-instinctual-child.
 I can no longer stand the taste of cheese, and I can watch my friends enjoy 31 flavors without an ounce of envy.

 As for society, that was a different story.
 Milk ingredients seemed to be in everything.
 Entire menus are drowned in cheese, and food manufacturers have found an infinite number of uses for milk.
 Worst of all, some people would insist that the notion of not eating dairy was ridiculous.
 Who says peer pressure stops after high school?
 Luckily, I had a husband to keep me in line and to vouch that he was there for every illness and hospital visit.

 Let’s clear something up though, I love food, and feeling deprived was never an option.
 I was determined to not only live dairy-free, but by golly I was going to enjoy it!
 Over the years I have sought out research studies, gathered dietary information, collected recipes, taken up baking, and jotted down hundreds of ideas.
-I decided to share what I learned with others, and as you can see from this website and my book, it is quite the collection.
+I decided to share what I learned with others, and as you can see from this website and my books, it is quite the collection.
 Whether lactose intolerant, allergic, vegan, or just plain health conscious, I wanted others to know that life without dairy foods can be delicious, healthy, and really quite simple, if you have the right tools.